wieslawsoltes/Dock/docs/dock-dockablelocator.md

 ## Best practices

 - Populate `DockableLocator` early in application startup, typically inside `InitLayout`.
-- Ensure every dockable type that appears in a serialized layout has an entry.
+- Register entries for dockables you intend to resolve by id at runtime.
 - Keep id strings short but descriptive.
-They do not need to be unique at runtime but they must match the ids stored in the layout.
+They must match the ids you pass to `GetDockable`.
 - If you use dependency injection, the factory methods can resolve services before creating the dockable.

 Following these guidelines guarantees that serialization and dynamic creation work reliably.